KirstieJane/STEMMRoleModels/CONTRIBUTING.md

 **Success!!** :balloon::balloon::balloon: Well done!
 And thank you :smiley::tada::sparkles:

-## Who's involved
+## Recognising contributions

-You can meet the leadership team in the [Meet the Team][link_meettheteam] file but we haven't yet implemented a protocol to officially list our contributers.
-Stay tuned, or give us your suggestions at the [how should we acknowledge our contributers][link_howacknowledge] issue!

-## How we say thank you

-We haven't yet implemented a protocol to offically acknowedge people who join us.
-Stay tuned, or give us your suggestions at the [how should we acknowledge our contributers][link_howacknowledge] issue!
+If you're logged into GitHub you can see everyone who has contributed to the repository at our [lets build a hatrack page][link_contributorslive].
+If you aren't logged in we have a [static version][link_contributorsstatic] of the page but it might not be completely up to date!

+These pages are powered by the [Let's all build a hat rack][link_hatrackhome] project, and we love them.

+Quoting from their [website][link_hatrackhome]:

+> Open Source project contribution focuses a lot on the code committed to projects, but there is so much more that goes on behind the scenes that is just as valuable to FOSS than the code itself.
+>
+> LABHR seeks to find those that provide these non-code contributions, and thank them.
+>
+> LABHR started as an [idea by Leslie Hawthorn][link_hatrackidea].
+She advocates openly thanking people on social media, and writing recommendations.
+>
+> This idea was extended by Katie McLaughlin with her work on [automating this process on GitHub][link_hatrackcontributions].

 ## How to get in touch

-If you have a question we'd love for you to open an issue because that will be our fastest way of communicating and making a change.
-But if you'd like to email the development team you can contact [KirstieJane](https://github.com/KirstieJane) at kw401 AT cam DOT ac DOT uk.
+If you have a question or a comment we'd love for you to [open an issue][link_issues] because that will be our fastest way of communicating, getting the answers to you and (if necessary) making a change.

+If you'd prefer to email the [leadership team][link_meettheteam] file you can contact [Kirstie](https://github.com/KirstieJane) at kw401 AT cam DOT ac DOT uk.
 She's a postdoc who isn't currently paid to develop this app, so please be gentle in your correspondence and give her a couple of days to reply.
 If she doesn't reply to your email before or during her regular "office hours" on Monday afternoons please feel free to ping her again.

 [link_github]: https://github.com/
 [link_stemmrolemodelsrepo]: https://github.com/KirstieJane/STEMMRoleModels